Moe’s Nutrition Calculator – Calories, Macros & Moe’s Nutrition Facts

 5. Watch the Sides: The complimentary chips and salsa are a tempting start, but the chips add a quick 400+ calories.
 Consider sharing them or skipping them altogether to focus your calories on your main, more satisfying meal.

-Comprehensive Macronutrient Tracking Beyond Calories
+Comprehensive Macronutrient Tracking

 While calories are an essential metric, healthy eating considers the whole nutritional profile.
 Our Moe’s Southwest Grill nutrition calculator provides this more profound insight.